acessoajustica/acessoajustica/README.md

 The `alfredo` script provides the following functionalities:

 ```
-# Build Docker images.
+# Build Docker images
 ./script/alfredo build

-# Stop and removes all containers.
+# Stop and remove all containers
 ./script/alfredo clean

 # Run the app on the latest container